FreeDurok/freedurok.github.io/content/posts/02_DKOM Hiding process.md

 > ⚠️ **Warning:**
 > Modifying kernel memory can destabilize or crash the system.
 Always work in a disposable test environment and take snapshots before making changes.

-This procedure demonstrates how DKOM can be used to hide a process by manipulating kernel data structures directly.
+This procedure demonstrates how **`DKOM`** can be used to hide a process by manipulating kernel data structures directly.

-Identify the `EPROCESS` entry for the test process (`notepad.exe`).
-Locate the line corresponding to `notepad.exe` and note the address of its `EPROCESS` structure.
-This address will be used in the next steps to directly manipulate the structure in memory.